QR Codes: What Are They and How to Generate One

 Decades later, brands trotted QR codes as a marketing tool that were readable with an app on a smartphone by simply scanning an image.
 They never really took off because they were cumbersome for consumers and business cards were still popular.

 Things changed in 2017 when Apple enabled the iPhone camera to read QR codes without a third-party app.
 Android quickly followed suit.
 Faster wireless networks made the codes more effective for instant information sharing.
-And in 2020, QR codes have become an integral way for business owners to serve customers while social distancing during COVID-19.
+In 2020, QR codes became an integral way for business owners to serve customers while social distancing during COVID-19.
+Fast forward and businesses are embracing QR codes in new and creative ways to enhance customer service, share information and market themselves.

 How to use QR codes at your business